ElizabethBrooks/NFCDSWorkshop_BioinformaticsPipelineDataAnalysis/_episodes/01-ProgrammingBasics.md

 >
 > Pseudocode:
 > 1. Set x equal to 1
-> 2. While x is less than 3 print the value of x
+> 2. While x is less than 3
+> - print the value of x
-> 3. Incrememnt the value of x by 1
+> - increment the value of x by 1
 >
 > ~~~
 > x <- 1